Marginalism

 Marginalism is a theory of economics that attempts to explain the discrepancy in the value of goods and services by reference to their secondary, or marginal, utility.
-It states that the reason why the price of diamonds is higher than that of water, for example, owes to the greater additional satisfaction of the diamonds over the water.
+For example, it states that the reason why the price of diamonds is higher than that of water owes to the greater additional satisfaction of the diamonds over the water.
 Thus, while the water has greater total utility, the diamond has greater marginal utility.

-Although the central concept of marginalism is that of marginal utility, marginalists, following the lead of Alfred Marshall, drew upon the idea of marginal physical productivity in explanation of cost.
+Although the central concept of marginalism is marginal utility, marginalists, following the work of Alfred Marshall, drew upon the idea of marginal physical productivity in explanation of cost.
+The concept of marginalism came from Carl Menger, William Stanley Jevons, and Leon Walras when resolving the Diamond-Water Paradox propounded by Adam Smith by distinguishing between total utility and marginal utility.
 The neoclassical tradition that emerged from British marginalism abandoned the concept of utility and gave marginal rates of substitution a more fundamental role in analysis.
 Marginalism is an integral part of mainstream economic theory.

 Main concepts

 Marginality

 For issues of marginality, constraints are conceptualized as a border or margin.
-The location of the margin for any individual corresponds to his or her endowment, broadly conceived to include opportunities.
+The location of the margin for any individual corresponds to their endowment, broadly conceived to include opportunities.
 This endowment is determined by many things including physical laws (which constrain how forms of energy and matter may be transformed), accidents of nature (which determine the presence of natural resources), and the outcomes of past decisions made both by others and by the individual.

 A value that holds true given particular constraints is a marginal value.
 A change that would be affected as or by a specific loosening or tightening of those constraints is a marginal change.

 Neoclassical economics usually assumes that marginal changes are infinitesimals or limits.
 Although this assumption makes the analysis less robust, it increases tractability.
 One is therefore often told that "marginal" is synonymous with "very small", though in more general analysis this may not be operationally true and would not in any case be literally true.
 Frequently, economic analysis concerns the marginal values associated with a change of one unit of a resource, because decisions are often made in terms of units; marginalism seeks to explain unit prices in terms of such marginal values.